wxdrh/Cocktail/README.md

 # Your task is to:
 1. Write a minimum set of test cases to test the requirements below
 2. Write two additional test cases that are not covered by the requirements below.
-3. Automate the test cases using a language/framework of your choice.
+3. Automate the test cases using a language/framework of your choice.<br/>
+    **I have created a Framework with RestAssured,TestNG,Maven,ExtentReport for Reporting Purposes in Java Language.<br/>
+    I have also implemented POJO classes using jackson for serialization purposes to handle long api response in an efficient way.**
-4. Suggest two non-functional tests that you would design
+4. Suggest two non-functional tests that you would design<br/>
+      **a.
+Load Testing: To test the cocktail API performance under heavy traffic or concurrent user requests.<br/>
+      b.
+Security Testing: To test the cocktail API security against threats such as injection attacks and other security vulnerabilities.<br/>**
-5. Suggest a framework that could be used to automate the non-functional test above.
+5. Suggest a framework that could be used to automate the non-functional test above.<br/>
+    **a.
+For Load Testing we can you Jmeter as it is an open source tool and been widely used and have a huge community of users, It provides a GUI based interface and also we can do scripting on it in Java.<br/>
+    b.
+For Security Testing against Injection Attacks we can OWASP ZAP.**
-6. Send your tests with instructions on how to execute the automated tests within 3 days.
+6. Send your tests with instructions on how to execute the automated tests within 3 days.<br/>
+    **a.
+As I am using mvn as build automation tool so test can be executed by using _mvn clean test -Dsurefire.suiteXmlFiles=src/test/java/runnerxmls/runner.xml_ this command in terminal.Before executing command maven should be installed<br/>
+    b.
+Tests can also be executed by doing right on _runner.xml_ and click on run.
+Before this IntelliJ or Eclipse should be installed.**
 7. Always explain yourself clearly and let us know if any assumptions were made.